Business Analytics (M.S.)

 • Students will demonstrate effective written communication behaviors.

-• Students will apply statistical inference techniques to business problems.
+• Students will demonstrate ability to apply statistical inference techniques to business and societal problems.

-• Students will effectively develop and interpret optimization & simulation software output.
+• Students will effectively develop and interpret optimization and simulation software output to inform business or policy decision making.